nataddrho/digiball_windows/README.md

 # DigiBallScanner
-Windows command-line tool for scanning DigiBall devices with Bluetooth LE, and generating images (.png) of tip contact position when new shots are detected.
+Windows command-line tool for scanning DigiBall devices with Bluetooth LE, and generating images (.png) of tip contact position and statistics when new shots are detected.
 The images can be used as overlays for streaming software such as OBS.

 ### Requirements: